GridTools/gt4py/CODING_GUIDELINES.md

 6. Public constants and typing definitions.
 7. Module contents organized in a convenient way for understanding how the pieces of code fit together, usually defining functions before classes.

-Try to keep sections and items within sections ordered logically, adding comments to make it explicit if needed (also in configuration files).
-If there is not one single evident logical order, just pick the order you consider best or use alphabetical order.
+Try to keep sections and items within sections ordered logically, add section separator comments to make section boundaries explicit when needed.
+If there is not one a single evident logical order, just pick the order you consider best or use alphabetical order.

+Consider configuration files as another kind of source code and apply the same criteria to keep them structured in a logical order, using comments when possible for the ease of reading.

 ### Ignoring QA errors